carbon-design-system/carbon-website-archive/src/content/guidelines/color/overview.md

 ![Light theme sample](images/Light_theme_sample_revised.gif)

-_Components with common colors across both light UI backgrounds_
+_Components with common colors across both light themes_

-### Dark theme
+#### Dark themes

-Gray 90 components are generally paired with Gray 100 backgrounds and Gray 80 components with Gray 90 backgrounds.
-Some components, such as buttons and toggles, are common across all three dark UI backgrounds.
+Gray 90 components are paired with Gray 100 backgrounds to make the Gray 100 Theme and Gray 80 components with Gray 90 backgrounds to make the Gray 90 Theme.
+Some components, such as buttons and toggles, share the same colors across both light themes.

 <grid-wrapper col_lg="12" flex="true">
     <do-dont-example correct=true label="Gray 90 dropdown on Gray 100 background.">